 The regular use of designated campsites will make it easier for bears to adjust to human activities, but it also may raise other concerns that need to be considered.
 Some bears may become habituated to the regular presence of humans and therefore become bolder in their activities around these sites.
 This may increase the risk of bear-human encounters.
-For this reason, bear interactions with humans must be reported (refer to Reporting Bear Incidents).
+For this reason, bear interactions with humans must be reported (refer to Reporting Bear Incidents and Observations on page 19).